 Happy Valentine's Day!
 I hope you're having a good one.
 Does anyone have any special plans?

 I don't have any plans, but I'm not a Valentine's Day hater.
 I think it's a fun holiday.
-I even made some special treats for my family and Eric.
+I even made some special treats for my family.
 Cake balls, cookies, chocolate covered strawberries...

 I think a lot of people celebrated this weekend.
 The restaurant I work at was packed on Saturday night; we had over an hour wait all night.
 I nearly had a heart attack when I was waiting tables.
 It was very, very stressful and I almost started crying.

 I'd much rather have a baking job over a serving job.
 I would be in heaven.

 Maybe someday.
 Hopefully soon... cause I'm going crazy.
 Anyway, let's talk dessert.